The Babadook (2014)

 That summary sounds pretty good.
 Unfortunately, the film plays this all as a redemption story.
 Of course, there is no redemption.
 There’s also not really any humor.
 The one good thing about this film is that it displaced Blackenstein as the worst professional film I’ve ever seen.
 Good job!

 Starring Cameron Diaz (Being John Malkovich), Lucy Punch (Hot Fuzz), Jason Segel (Forgetting Sarah Marshall), Justin Timberlake (In Time), Phyllis Smith (The Office), and John Michael Higgins (A Mighty Wind).

 24 August 2021

 Producers: Michael Birnbaum & Michele Berk and Barry Levinson & Paula Weinstein

 Screenwriter: Harley Peyton

 Two bank robbers escape prison and invent a new way to rob banks.
-Everything is going well until a woman shows up who both find attractive.
+Everything is going well until a woman shows up creating a love triangle.

 5 April 2020